etendosoftware/docs/docs/user-guide/etendo-classic/basic-features/financial-management/accounting/setup.md

 An account tree is the way Etendo captures the chart of accounts of an Organization.
 The chart of accounts is a list of the accounts used in an organization's general ledger.

 Some countries such as Spain or France require that a specific chart of accounts is used in the statutory books, therefore the authorities can see the same list of accounts and the same level of detail in the P&L and Balance Sheet.
-In that case, Etendo provides a "Localization Pack" which includes the Statutory Chart of Accounts.
+In that case, Etendo provides a "Localization Bundle" which includes the Statutory Chart of Accounts.

-For instance, the Spanish Localization Pack includes
+For instance, the Spanish Localization Bundle includes

 -   the General Spanish CoA
 -   the PYMES Spanish CoA.
 -   and the Abreviado Spanish CoA.

-After installation, the Charts of Accounts are available for selection during the Initial Client Setup and the Initial Organization setup.
+After installation, the Charts of Accounts are available for selection during the [Initial Client Setup](../../../../../developer-guide/etendo-classic/how-to-guides/How_to_run_an_initial_client_setup_process.md) and the Initial Organization setup.

 On the other hand, some countries such as the USA do not require that specific level of detail.